RaviKant8077/crmdashboard/README.md

 # crmdashboard
-Trying to have crm for the company for learning purpose
+Trying to learn how the crm is structured and how it work for the company